ChestersGarage/cacti-aio/README.md

 ### Backup and restore

-In addition to running regular scheduled backups, you can trigger a full backup at any time with the following
+In addition to running regular scheduled backups, you can trigger a full backup at any time with the following.
+This will write a backup file to /var/backups inside the container.

 ```
 docker exec cacti /backup